Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 8. Suicidal tendencies.

-In asthenic condition, as well as in elderly patients and in childhood, the potential harm is commensurate with the expected benefit.
+In asthenic conditions, as well as in elderly patients and children, the potential harm is weighed against the expected benefit.
 Morphine is not used together with other narcotic analgesics.
-During the period of treatment, care should be taken when driving transport or work that requires concentration.
+During the treatment period, care should be taken when driving vehicles or doing work that requires concentration.

 Use in cancer patients

-The Ministry of Health of Russia issued Order No. 128 dated July 31, 1991 on pain therapy rooms, hospices and departments of symptomatic care for cancer patients.
-At an early stage of cancer development, light narcotic drugs are used.
+The Russian Ministry of Health issued Order No. 128 of July 31, 1991 on pain therapy rooms, hospices and symptomatic care departments for cancer patients.
+At an early stage of cancer development, mild narcotics are used.

-Morphine in oncology is used in patients in the third stage of the disease with unbearable pain.
+Morphine in oncology is used in patients at the third stage of the disease with unbearable pain.

 • "Morphine hydrochloride";